 Is sending donated jewellery by post from Chesterfield safe?

 Yes.
 Items travel by Royal Mail Special Delivery Guaranteed, tracked from your S-area shop and signed for on arrival.
-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post.

 Can our team send photos and ask questions first?

 Yes.
-Send photos and questions to GoldPaid on WhatsApp at 07375 071158 or call 07763 741067.
+Send photos and questions to GoldPaid on WhatsApp or call us on 07763 741067.
 A clear photo of the hallmark and the whole piece gives a quick first read.
 Nothing is posted until your Chesterfield team is ready.

 How are donated items valued?